 Families flock to Great Wolf in Niagara Falls for so many reasons.
 Besides a substantial indoor water park, this beloved resort has added a kid-friendly bowling alley.
 At Ten Paw Alley, the lanes are cut in half and the balls are super light, allowing tots to take a stab at striking.

-With an indoor rock climbing wall, treetop treks and pint-size dog sleds, this lakeside retreat located in the heart of Muskoka is a dream come true for adventure seekers.
+With an indoor rock climbing wall, treetop treks and pint-size dog sleds (off-site), this lakeside retreat located in the heart of Muskoka is a dream come true for adventure seekers.
 The best new perk?
-Kids ages six to nine can rev their engines on mini snowmobiles around a supervised track.
+Kids ages six to 10 can rev their engines on mini snowmobiles around a supervised track.